fizolas/s60v3-bluetooth-gps/README.md

 Run "s60v3-bluetooth-gps phone_name" to tether the phone with bluetooth name "phone_name"

-Start GPS sharing in your phone, if you have not done so already (e.g. Symartic ExtGPS, which is a j2me app), remember to switch on Bluetooth on the phone
+Start sharing your GPS in your phone, if you have not done so already.
+You can do it by starting Symarctic ExtGPS, a J2ME app.
+Do not forget to switch on Bluetooth on the phone.

-You can now use Linux/Debina applications which recognise gpsd, such as cgps or foxtrotgps (both signs in Symartic ExtGPS will be green when there is a GPS lock and bluetooth connection)
+You can now use any Linux/Debian applications that recognise gpsd, such as cgps or foxtrotgps.

-Ctrl-C stops the tethering session leaving the system consistent
+The two circles in Symarctic ExtGPS will turn from red to green when there is both a GPS lock and an active bluetooth connection.
+Even if the phone is connected through bluetooth, the bluetooth circle only turns green when you are using cgps or foxtrogps

-Tethering works well with two different phones I've tried (E52, E72)
+Ctrl-C stops the session, leaving the system consistent

-Note: for the Evolution email client to work during tethering, set "Method to detect online state" to "base" in "Settings>Network Preferences"
+GPS sharing works well with two different phones I've tried (E52, E72)